 Getting Your Staff Up to Speed

 Ensuring your staff is comfortable with this new system is critical to success.
-Finding an optical software provider who will proactively plan and work with your practice’s nuances is important.
+Finding an optical management software provider who will proactively plan and work with your practice’s nuances is important.
 You should be provided with a detailed plan about how setup and training will be executed with the practice’s staff.
+This becomes even more critical if you operate multiple sites, as a multi-location practice is important for ensuring operational harmony across all locations.

 Communication